EmmaBin/mastermind_2.0/README.md

   python app.py
 ```

-Go to the Frontend Directory
+Go to the Frontend Directory.
+The app will be served on http://localhost:3000 (default port).
 ```bash
   cd mindgame-frontend
 ```